Appointment Letter

 • Retirement benefits

-• Formally signed in by the competent authority or the person powers delegated to
+• Formally signed in by the competent authority or the person authorized to delegate

 • Anything else that an employer deems fit